Housing

 • Housing.

-Asylum seekers who are granted a residence permit are allowed to stay in the reception centre until COA has arranged housing facilities in cooperation with a municipality.
-The asylum seeker is obliged to make use of the offer of the COA in the sense that the right to reception facilities will end at the moment housing is offered.
+Asylum applicants who are granted a residence permit are allowed to stay in the reception centre until COA has arranged housing facilities in cooperation with a municipality.
+When COA makes an offer for a house, the asylum applicant is obliged to make use of the offer of the COA in the sense that the right to reception facilities will end at the moment housing is offered.

 For the housing of beneficiaries, the COA takes into account four placement criteria, which are: